 William W. Fox has served as Vice President, Cranes and Earthmoving since the formation of H&E LLC in 2002.
 Mr. Fox served as Executive Vice President and General Manager of Head & Engquist since 1995 and served as President of South Texas Equipment Co., a subsidiary for Head & Engquist, from 1995 to 1997.
 Prior to that, Mr. Fox held various executive and managerial positions with the Manitowoc Engineering Company and its subsidiary, North Central Crane.
-He was Executive Vice President/General Manager from 1980 to 1986 to 1988 of Manitowoc Engineering Company.
+He was Executive Vice President/General Manager from 1989 to 1995, Vice President, Sales from 1988 to 1989, and General Manager from 1986 to 1988 of Manitowoc Engineering Company.
 Mr. Fox was Executive Vice President/General Manager at North Central Crane from 1980 to 1986.

 Kenneth R. Sharp, Jr. has served as Vice President, Lift Trucks since the formation of H&E LLC in 2002.
 Mr. Sharp began his career at ICM in 1973 and served as Executive Vice President of ICM since 1996.
 From 1989 to 1996, Mr. Sharp served as General Manager of the ICM Power Systems Division.
 From 1983 to 1989, he held various positions at ICM including Salesman, Sales Manager and Product Support Manager.
-Mr. Sharp is a director of Eagle High Reach Equipment, Inc.